mechakin/statify/README.md

 ## About

 Statify lets you see your top artists, favorite tracks, and what you've been listening to recently, with extra details about each song listed.
-You can also create and save playlists of recommended songs based on what you already love.
+You can also create and save playlists of recommended songs based on songs and artists you are currently listening to.

 You can see the website live in action here: [https://youtu.be/DwYvO98_IYk]